hfstack/ai-web-studio/README.md

 ![Mobile Terminal Page](mobile.png)

 AIStudio features full responsive design, providing an optimized experience on both desktop and mobile devices.

-## Features

-- **AI Programming Assistants**: Use Qwen and Gemini directly in your browser for coding
-- **Mobile Development Support**: Develop on any device through a web browser
-- **Project Management**: Create new projects or open existing ones from your local filesystem
-- **GitHub Integration**: Clone repositories directly from GitHub
-- **Integrated Terminal**: Full-featured terminal with support for all standard commands
-- **Code Editor**: Built-in code editor with syntax highlighting for multiple languages
-- **File Explorer**: Browse and manage your project files
-- **Web Viewer**: Preview web applications directly in the IDE
-- **Git Integration**: Commit changes, view diffs, and check commit history without leaving the browser
-- **Debug Configuration**: Run debug commands and preview applications on custom ports

 ## Technologies Used